LightForm-group/UoM-CSF-matflow/README.md

 5. Now run `matflow validate` again.
 This time there should be no warnings.

+## Submitting a workflow

+Run the command `matflow go workflow.yml` where `workflow.yml` is the name of the workflow file.

 ## Setting up Dropbox archiving

 We can get MatFlow to copy (a subset) of the workflow files to a Dropbox account after the workflow completes.